-Students who are interested in graduate study in neuroscience; neuroscience research in conjunction with a professional career in medicine, pharmacology, or dentistry; or research technician positions should consider this option.
-Integrated Biological Sciences Majors interested in this track must see the faculty advisor in the Neuroscience Program at the end of their sophomore year.
+Students who are interested in graduate study in neuroscience or neuroscience research in conjunction with a health professional career should consider this option.
 Specialized neuroscience courses are required in the junior and senior years.
-Students are strongly encouraged to pursue undergraduate research since neuroscience Careers almost exclusively involve research.
-The Neuroscience Program provides, on a competitive basis, stipend and support for research during the summer of the third year.
+Students are strongly encouraged to pursue undergraduate research since neuroscience careers almost exclusively involve research.
+Stipends and support for research are available, by application, during the summer of the third year.